mertbahardogan/netflixclone-microservices-spring-intern/README.md

 2. eureka-server
 3. gateway-server
 4. zipkin-server
-After that you can run which service you want.
+5. After that you can run which service you want.
+But don't forget dependencies.